ld-archive/.github/profile/README.md

 We are of course interested in help with website development.
 If you are interested in helping please say hello.
 Small and large support is welcomed.

 ## Get in Touch
+You can find us and get in touch in the following ways:
 - [contact@ld-archive.org](mailto:contact@ld-archive.org)
 - [ld-archive.org](https://ld-archive.org)